North American Aviation: World War II

 The BC-1 of 1937 was North American's first combat aircraft; it was based on the GA-16.
 In 1940, like other manufacturers, North American started gearing up for war, opening factories in Columbus, Ohio, Dallas, Texas, and Kansas City, Kansas.
 North American ranked eleventh among United States corporations in the value of wartime production contracts.

 North American's follow-on to the BT-9 was the T-6 Texan trainer, of which 17,000 were built, making it the most widely used trainer ever.
 The twin-engine B-25 Mitchell bomber achieved fame in the Doolittle Raid and was used in all combat theaters of operation.
 The P-51 Mustang was initially produced for Britain as an alternative to the Curtiss P-40 Warhawk, which North American had declined to produce under licence.
 The derivative A-36 Mustang was developed as a ground attack aircraft and dive bomber.
 This was done, in part, to keep the airframe in production as the US Army Air Corps had not yet decided to purchase the type as a fighter.

 A suggestion by the RAF that North American switch the P-51's powerplant from its original Allison engine to the Rolls-Royce Merlin engine may have been one of the most significant events in World War II aviation, as it transformed the P-51 into what many consider to be the best American fighter of the war.

 Labor troubles became a grave issue in 1941.
 During the 22 months from August 1939 to June 1941 Stalin and Hitler supported each other as war raged in Europe.
-In the U.S., Communist local union officials opposed American aid to Britain's war against Germany.
+In the U.S., local union officials opposed American aid to Britain's war against Germany.
 They called strikes in war industries that were supplying Lend Lease to Britain.
 The United Auto Workers (UAW) won the election over the International Association of Machinists and represented all the employees at the North American factory in Inglewood, California.
 UAW negotiators demanded the starting pay be raised from 50 cents an hour to 75 cents, plus a 10 cents raise for the 11,000 current employees.
 The national union had made a no-strike pledge but suddenly a wildcat strike by the local on June 5 closed the plant that produced a fourth of the fighters.
 The UAW national leader Richard Frankensteen flew in but was unable to get the workers to return.
 So Washington intervened.
 With the approval of national CIO leadership, President Franklin Roosevelt on June 8 sent in the California national guard to reopen the plant with bayonets.
 Strikers were told to return immediately or be drafted into the US Army.
 They sullenly complied.
-However when Germany suddenly invaded the USSR on June 22, the Communist activists suddenly became the strongest supporters of war production; they crushed wildcat strikes.
+However, when Germany suddenly invaded the USSR on June 22, the Communist activists suddenly became the strongest supporters of war production; they crushed wildcat strikes.